These photographs have been handed down through generations in our family.

 There is no writing inside the book.
 The inside front cover has a small spot of sealing wax where a card or paper had been mounted.

-Margaret Ann Roberts did extensive research and recording of our family heritage.
-How the book came into her possession is not known.
+The book was kept by Margaret Ann Roberts.
+She did extensive research and recording of our family heritage, but how the book came into her possession is not known.

 Click here for photos: 1 2 3 4 5